theClarkSell/HTML5-Compiler/3- CSS3/readme.md

 2. Refresh the page, and notice the shadow effect added to the text.

-3. It possible to add multple shadow effects to text, by delimiting each effect with a comma.
-Let's add four seperate effects to our header with the following:
+3. It possible to add multiple shadow effects to text, by delimiting each effect with a comma.
+Let's add four separate effects to our header with the following:

 	`text-shadow: 0 -2px 3px #fff, 0 -4px 3px #aaa, 0 -6px 6px #666, 0 -8px 9px #000;`

 4. Now refresh the page to view the different effect this creates.

 5. Spend a few moments tweaking the CSS property values and noting the change to each element in the browser.
-If you have time, take a look at the [text-shadow tutorial on CSS3.info](http://www.css3.info/preview/text-shadow/) for informaiton on each component piece of this style.
+If you have time, take a look at the [text-shadow tutorial on CSS3.info](http://www.css3.info/preview/text-shadow/) for information on each component piece of this style.

 ---
 ## Module 2 - Web Fonts